Xiaoping-Li/Notes/CSS/Animation.md

 # CSS Animation
+## Animation properties
-## **Animation properties**: control how the animation should behave.
+**Animation properties**: control how the animation should behave.
 There are eight animation properties in total.
   * animation-name,
   * animation-duration,
   * animation-timing-function,